 “I’m not the most confident person,” Max says, “but being high made me more confident.”
 The job he got with his mechanics license boosted Max’s self-image, but when he lost it, he compensated by increasing his drug use.

 As an illegal drug user, it was only a matter of time before he came across a bad batch.
 Manufacturers of black-market drugs increasingly put fentanyl in their supply because it makes the high stronger.
+And sometimes accidental contamination happens when dealers prepare multiple drugs using the same tools or in the same space.
 Fentanyl is also very addictive, causing clients to return for more — even when they don’t know why.

 The Biden administration now has a full-blown fentanyl crisis on its hands.
 It seems ambivalent about how to address it, speaking both the language of harm reduction and carceral solutions.
 (Most drug policy experts and criminal justice advocates prefer the former.)